 CallHippo doesn’t make it easy to get help, especially if you’re on a lower tier.
 Past users have reported below-average response times, poor issue resolution, and frustrating communication gaps.

-We’ll let these reviews speak for themselves:
+We’ll let these CallHippo reviews speak for themselves:

 - “Issues with the system.
 Multiple excuses for why it wasn’t working.
 Charged for 7 users month after month even after telling support we were only showing 3 active.
 Instead of doing the right thing they argued why it was happening and still wouldn’t assist in fixing the user issue, so they could keep collecting more money.
 Horrible customer service in the end.” — G2